Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis

 \section{Aerocapture Dynamics Analysis Using Taylor Series}

 Once STTs have been computed along the full trajectory, they enable a variety of dynamics analysis tools.
 The following section shows how STTs can be employed to determine the sources of temporal variability of the maximal \textit{linear} stretching direction.
-We will then use STTs facilitate the identification of directions of maximum \textit{nonlinear} stretching for the entire state, subsets of the state, or nonlinear functions of the state.
-The information gained from these tools underscore why STTs are beneficial: once the STTs are obtained, a variety of information about the dynamics can be computed and used to construct more accurate reduced-order perturbation propagation methods.
+We will then use STTs to facilitate the identification of directions of maximum \textit{nonlinear} stretching for the entire state, subsets of the state, or nonlinear functions of the state.
+The information gained from these tools underscore a key benefit of STTs for perturbation propagation: once the STTs are obtained, a variety of information about the dynamics can be computed and used to construct more accurate reduced-order propagation methods.